aditidisswork/DissertationCode_DeepfakeDetection_with_XAI/README.md

 ## Explainability Analysis

-- SHAP and LIME were applied to the same 35 images (`https://github.com/aditidisswork/DissertationCode_DeepfakeDetection_with_XAI/blob/main/results/SHAP/selected_images_35.json` records the exact selection).
+- SHAP and LIME were applied to [the same 35 images](https://github.com/aditidisswork/DissertationCode_DeepfakeDetection_with_XAI/blob/main/results/SHAP/selected_images_35.json).
 - Consistency was assessed on a subset of 14 images (2 per category)  — `results/SHAP/shap_metrics_final.csv` and `results/LIME/lime_metrics_final.csv`, where `consistency` is `NaN` for images outside this subset.
 - Localisation IoU was computed against ground-truth manipulation masks, available for four FaceForensics++ manipulation categories (Deepfakes, Face2Face, FaceSwap, NeuralTextures); masks were not available for Celeb-DF v2.
 ## References